COLUMN

 2024.10.08

-☆You can see the press release regarding this capital and business alliance with The Salons Japan Inc. on the following page:
+☆You can see the press release regarding this strategic capital and business alliance with The Salons Japan Inc. on the following page:

 https://d-pops-group.co.jp/en/column/the-salons-japan/